-For more information contact SKA Headquarters at 213-437-0988 during office hours, Monday through Friday from 9:00 am to 5:00 pm (PDT).
+For more information please contact SKA Headquarters at (213) 437-0988 during office hours, Monday through Friday from 9am to 5pm (PDT).

-A History of Karate at the Nisei Week Festival
+Nisei Week Festival

 After graduating from Waseda University where he was captain of the school’s esteemed karate club, Tsutomu Ohshima immigrated to the United States in 1955.
 He had been a direct student under Master Gichin Funakoshi, the founder of modern karate who brought karate to mainland Japan from Okinawa.
 Mr. Ohshima’s reputation in the world of karate had preceded him and it wasn’t long before he was teaching the first American karate students.

-That first 15-minute exhibition included 15-to-20 original members, including: George Murakami, Roe Suzuki, Fred Suzuki, Frank Kawana, Mas Norihiro, Takaaki Endo, Mike Shibano, and Akimasa Futami.
+That first 15-minute exhibition included 15 to 20 original members, including: George Murakami, Roe Suzuki, Fred Suzuki, Frank Kawana, Mas Norihiro, Takaaki Endo, Mike Shibano, and Akimasa Futami.
 Stan Tashiro, also an original member, provided commentary.
 Several of these students would later become the first American karate black belts.

 Among the spectators at the first exhibition were Peter and Caylor Adkins.
 The brothers enrolled in Mr. Ohshima’s classes and Caylor would later become part of that first group of black belts.
 Caylor, now a godan (fifth degree black belt), continues to be a significant influence within Shotokan Karate.

 With the support of local community leaders, in 1958 a separate karate tournament was added as part of Nisei Week under the direction of Mr. Ohshima.
-Those community leaders included Reverend Daiichi Tsuyuki of Konko Church, Bishop Kenko Yamashita of Zenshuji Buddhist Temple, Rev. Shoki Mohri of Nishi Hongwanji Buddhist Temple; community leaders Junichi Yoshitomi and Masuo Nitamura; journalists such as George Nozawa, kendo insructors such as Master Torao Mori, and judo teachers Sensei Kaname Kuniyuki and Sensei Tatsuo Inoue.
+Those community leaders included Reverend Daiichi Tsuyuki of Konko Church, Bishop Kenko Yamashita of Zenshuji Buddhist Temple, Rev. Shoki Mohri of Nishi Hongwanji Buddhist Temple; community leaders Junichi Yoshitomi and Masuo Nitamura; journalists such as George Nozawa, kendo instructors such as Master Torao Mori, and judo teachers Sensei Kaname Kuniyuki and Sensei Tatsuo Inoue.
 The tournament was first televised on CBS around this time.